Mexico says murdered students were mistaken for rival gang

 MEXICO CITY (Reuters) - The 43 Mexican students who disappeared four months ago were murdered on the orders of a drug cartel who mistook them for members of a rival gang, the government said on Tuesday, finally confirming the deaths of the trainee teachers.

 Their disappearance on the night of Sept.
-26 in the southwestern city of Iguala led to massive street protests in Mexico and international condemnation of its security situation.
-It embarrassed President Enrique Pena Nieto and plunged his administration into its biggest crisis.
+26 in the southwestern city of Iguala led to massive street protests in Mexico and international condemnation of its security situation, embarrassing President Enrique Pena Nieto and plunging his administration into its biggest crisis.

 Until now, the government had said only that the students were almost certainly murdered after clashing in Iguala that night with corrupt police officers, who handed them over to members of local drug gang Guerreros Unidos.